openjdk/amber-docs/site/guides/text-blocks-guide.md

                     et dolore magna aliqua.\
                     """;

-The `\s` escape sequence simple translates to space (`\040`, ASCII character 32, white space.)
-Since escape sequences don't get translated until after incident space stripping, `\s` can act as fence to prevent the stripping of trailing white space.
+The `\s` escape sequence simply translates to space (`\040`, ASCII character 32, white space).
+Since escape sequences don't get translated until after incidental space stripping, `\s` can act as fence to prevent the stripping of trailing white space.
 Using `\s` at the end of each line in the following example, guarantees that each line is exactly six characters long.